antonfisher/antonfisher.github.io/_posts/2018-12-14-23-00-00-drive-distributed-storage-on-raspberry-pi.md

 ### Box

-I found bamboo as a cheap and very friendly looking material for DIY cases.
+I found bamboo as a cheap and very nice looking material for DIY cases.
-Also wood is much easy to fix and adjust by cutting and sanding than metal.
+Also wood is much easier to fix and adjust by cutting and sanding compare to metal.

 Work started with measurements and blueprint preparing:
 ![sloth-storage blueprints](/images/posts/10-raspberry-pi-storage/sloth-storage-blueprints-pencil.png)